melichron/local-pc-conf/README.md

 sudo apt update && sudo apt install ansible -y
 ```

-User have to be able execute command with sudo without password.
+User have to be able to execute command with sudo without password.
 Simply:
 ```
 echo "$USER		ALL = (ALL) NOPASSWD:ALL" | sudo tee /etc/sudoers.d/$USER
 ```